 Steve’s trial work on behalf of family farmers is similarly notable.
 In September 2006, he and his co-trial counsel won a $4.5 million jury verdict in Jackson County, Missouri following a three-week odor nuisance trial against one of the nation’s largest industrial hog producers on behalf of six neighbors of the defendants’ vast farm operations in northern Missouri.
 This verdict was followed by an $11 million verdict following a 5-week trial in March 2010 on behalf of fifteen individuals in related litigation against the same defendants, which at its time was the largest nuisance verdict ever obtained against a hog producer.
 As a result of this verdict, Steve was named by the Public Justice Foundation as a finalist for the 2010 Trial Lawyer of the Year Award.

-Currently, Steve is counseling multiple hospitality industry and retail clients in connection with insurance coverage claims for business losses arising out of widespread mandatory government closures following the COVID-19 pandemic and represents several hundred survivors of sexual abuse and harassment throughout the United States.
-Steve has written and been quoted as an authority in numerous articles addressing sex abuse issues.
+Currently, Steve represents several hundred survivors of sexual abuse and harassment throughout the United States, and has written and been quoted as an authority in numerous articles addressing sex abuse issues.

 Before founding Seeger Weiss, Steve spent a decade at one of the leading international corporate defense firms, where he represented dozens of Fortune 500 companies.
 Moved by the disproportion in power between individuals and the giant corporations that wronged them, Steve decided to become a plaintiffs’ attorney to help level the legal playing field.

-Born in New York City and raised in Oyster Bay, Long Island, Steve remains active with his alma mater, Cardozo Law, serving on its school’s Board of Overseers since 2000.
+Born in New York City and raised in Oyster Bay, Long Island, Steve remains active with his alma mater, Cardozo Law, serving on its school’s Board of Overseers for over 20 years before being named an Honorary Overseer in 2020.
 He has also served on the Board of Directors of the New York State Trial Lawyers Association and as Vice President, First Department, of the New York State Academy of Trial Lawyers.

 Steve believes deeply in contributing to the good of the community.
-Since 2008, he and Seeger Weiss co-founder Chris Seeger have proudly served as national Co-General Counsel for the Badge of Honor Memorial Foundation, whose mission is to assist the families and departments of police officers killed in the line of duty.
+Since 2008, he has proudly served as national General Counsel for the Badge of Honor Memorial Foundation, whose mission is to assist the families and departments of police officers killed in the line of duty.
 In 2002, Steve was awarded the International Humanitarian Achievement Award by the Shaare Zedek Medical Center in Jerusalem.